Geraldo Perdomo Player Props: Diamondbacks vs. Rockies

 Geraldo Perdomo At The Plate

-- Perdomo is hitting .304 with eight doubles, a triple, five home runs and 17 walks.
+- Perdomo has eight doubles, a triple, five home runs and 17 walks while batting .294.

-- Perdomo has driven home a run in 14 games this season (35.0%), including more than one RBI in 15.0% of his games and producing three or more of his team's runs on three occasions..
+- Perdomo has had at least one RBI in 34.1% of his games this year (14 of 41), with more than one RBI six times (14.6%).
+He has also been responsible for three or more of his team's runs in three contests.

-- He has scored a run in 19 games this season, with multiple runs five times.
+- He has scored a run in 19 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.